Ovarian cancer in younger women

 Heated Chemotherapy in the Abdomen

 Dana-Farber/Brigham and Women’s Cancer Center offers an advanced treatment for ovarian cancer that has already spread within the abdominal cavity.
-While the combination of intravenous chemotherapy and surgery is the best treatment approach for many women, recent studies have shown that a significant improvement in survival can be seen for select patients receiving hyperthermic intraperitoneal chemotherapy (HIPEC) at the time of surgery.
+While the combination of intravenous chemotherapy and surgery is the best treatment approach for many women, recent studies have suggested that certain patients may benefit from receiving hyperthermic intraperitoneal chemotherapy (HIPEC) at the time of surgery.
 HIPEC delivers chemotherapy directly to cancer cells in the abdomen, so it is well-suited to the treatment of ovarian cancer.

 Radiation therapy is a cancer treatment that uses high-energy X-rays or other types of radiation to eliminate cancer cells or stop cancer growth.
 Radiation therapy for ovarian cancer is given by our experienced team of radiation oncologists.
 They are